 Tips to Improve this condition at work:

 Take regular breaks

 If you are in a prolonged standing position or a prolonged sitting position, take regular breaks and move your arms or legs.
 Take a short walk, do some leg or arm exercises, on the spot walking/running, or take a walk outside the workplace.
-Get your circulation moving to your extremities.
+Get your blood pumping right to your extremities.
 Minimally, shake your hands and arms and circle your feet.